go-micro/.github/profile/README.md

 Go micro is a community driven project, and contributions are very welcome.
 We are always looking for new maintainers.

 See [MAINTAINERS](MAINTAINERS) for the list of current maintainers

-## License

-All projects are under the Apache 2.0 license